floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid_advanced_config.md

 ## TLS Settings

-If you need unique TLS settings to create connections from Search Guard to the IdP, you can configure them with the options listed below.
-Such configuration might become necessary if your IdP uses TLS certificates signed by non-public certificate authorities.
+If you need special TLS settings to create connections from Search Guard to the IdP, you can configure them with the options listed below.
+For example, such configuration might become necessary if your IdP uses TLS certificates signed by non-public certificate authorities.

 **idp.tls.trusted_cas:** The root certificates to trust when connecting to the IdP.
 You can specify the certificates in PEM format inline or specify an absolute pathname using the syntax `${file:/path/to/certificate.pem}`.